CAPS-Cloud/cc-ss24-exercise-1/README.md

                 year: "1900",
         }

     3.4 `DELETE`.
 The request path should be `/api/books/:id`, and it should return the status code 200 upon **correct** deletion of the respective book.
 In this context, `:id` is known as a path parameter, and common HTTP server frameworks (like the one we are using), supports parsing such parameter to the point you can easily access it.
-The value for `:id` is the key `id` from previous responses.
+The value for `:id` is the key `id` from previous responsesx, which is **not the MongoID**.

     3.5 We will make at least **6** different tests to these endpoints with random (but stable data) to make sure the workflow is correct.
 If everything is correct, together with the rendering functionality, you will achieve 90 points.
 Remember that you need **70 %** to pass each assignment.